mbivert/acme-tools/README.md

                   Do 'Edit ,d' -a

 ## XDump, XLoad, Switch (sessions)
-Again aiming at reducing windows proliferation, we provide three small scripts allowing to load/dump current windows' states:
+Again aiming at reducing windows proliferation, those three small scripts load/dump current windows' states:

     # Put all files and creates a dump file in
     # $HOME/acme.dumps/project42.dump with current state